tjcsl/gitbook/README.md

 # TJ CSL

-This is the documentation site for the TJ Computer Systems Lab.
+This is the documentation site for the TJHSST Computer Systems Lab.